No Result

 How to Incorporate the 365 Day Money Challenge Into Your Life

-The best way to do this is be old fashioned – actually print out the challenge graph.
+The best way to do this is to be old-fashioned – actually print out the challenge graph.
 After printing out the challenge sheet, you need to place it somewhere where you’ll see it each morning – someplace like on the mirror in your bathroom.
 It needs to be in a visible place where you will see it every day, so you’ll be less likely to forget about it.

 Each morning when you get up, you need to pay yourself some amount before you do anything else.
-The payment can be anywhere between a single penny to $3.65.
+The payment can be anywhere between a single penny $3.65.
 Once you have made that payment to yourself, you “x” out the box on your chart.
-Your next payment the following morning can be any of the remaining amounts on the table.
+Your next payment, the following morning, can be any of the remaining amounts on the table.
 You continue to do this every morning for the entire year.
 When finished, you will have saved $667.95.
 Even better, you will have formed the essential financial habit of paying yourself first, which will be an asset for the rest of your life.

-365 Day Saving Money Challenge
+365 Day Saving Money Challenge365 Day Saving Money Challenge

 365 Day Money Challenge